Back to wiki

 Sonarr / Radarr

-Before this part you will need to make the TV Shows and Movies directories if they don't already exist.
+First create the TV Shows and Movies directories if they don't already exist:

 Root path

-1. Go to add a new TV show.
+1. Go to add a new TV show (or movie).

-Note: Your home directory can be found on the box control panel in the right side.
+Note: Your home directory path can be found on the box control panel.

 Plex